stephanemouton/VFD-WCN/README.md

 	pip install git+https://github.com/stephanemouton/VFD-WCN.git

-## Use Library
+## Usage

-To use the library use import
+To use the library, add the following import in your code

     from vfdpos import *